 - What is the best dressing for a kale salad?
 I happen to think kale goes best with a light and tangy apple cider or Dijon vinaigrette but a poppy-seed dressing would make a great choice

-Harvest Kale Salad is full of hearty autumn vegetables, in season fruit drizzled with a healthy and simple apple cider vinaigrette.
-Made with kale, endive, chicken, crispy apples, pears, roasted pumpkin, cranberries and crunchy pecans.
-Gluten free, refined sugar free with paleo, low carb, keto & Whole 30 options.
+This Harvest Salad is full of hearty autumn vegetables, in season fruit drizzled with a healthy and simple apple cider vinaigrette.
+Made with kale, endive, crispy apples, fresh cranberries, pomegranate arils, and crunchy pecans and seeds.
+Gluten free, vegan, refined sugar free with paleo, low carb, keto & Whole30 options.